 - Using individual income instead of household income

-- Assuming income limits are negotiable (they aren’t)
+- Assuming income limits are negotiable (they are not)

 - Applying before limits update annually